 The cast, circa 1976.Doonesbury

 is an American newspaper comic strip written and drawn by Garry Trudeau which mixes political satire with college satire and later soap opera plots.
-A long runner (44 years and counting, 42 if you don't count a two-year hiatus in the '80s), the strip involves a cast of hundreds.
+A long runner (44 years and counting, 42 if you don't count the 1983Ė84 hiatus), the strip involves a cast of hundreds.

 The series began as a college satire (featuring nerdy Mike Doonesbury and his perpetual helmet-wearing jock roommate B.D.) in 1970; within a couple of years the main cast expanded to feature Zonker Harris (a hippie slacker), Mark Slackmeyer (left-wing radical), JJ Caucus and Barbara Ann "Boopsie" Boopstein (Mike and B.D.'s respective girlfriends), and Zonker's uncle Duke (who was a stand-in for writer Hunter S. Thompson

 ).
 While it had its genesis mocking Ivy League college life, the series found its footing when the strip expanded into full-blown political satire.
 B.D. joined the military (to escape having to write a term paper) and Uncle Duke got himself an ambassadorship to China, which led to him getting his own sidekick, the long-suffering Honey Huan.

 Despite the expanded scope of the series, the characters remained college students for about 13 years, with the only real change being the group moving off campus into a commune.
 This changed with a two year Series Hiatus